Recently updated on December 1st, 2022 at 09:52 am

-Machining Tungsten can be very difficult due to it’s extreme hardness and brittleness.
+Machining Tungsten and Tungsten Alloys can be very difficult due to their extreme hardness and brittleness.
 This article is your easy guide to machining Tungsten and its alloys along with Feeds and Speeds recommendations.
 It’s part of CNCCookbook’s material-specific machining guides.

 Tungsten is a hard, rare metal with chemical symbol W. It is also known as “Wolfram“.